DorukKorkmaz/soft-skills/README.md

 - Use kanban board which consists of states like “Not started,” “In progress,” and “Done.”

-- Ignore emails
+- Ignore emails during the day

 - Don't use chat programs during the day

 - Use pomodoro technique
   - Set a goal for number of pomodoris you can do each day
-    - First benefit: You should prioritize since you have limited number of pomodoris
+    - First benefit: You should prioritize your tasks since you have limited number of pomodoris
     - Second benefit: You can relax when you hit your target.
 You don't need to feel guilty anymore
     - Author's goal is 10 pomodori per day